There is also a claim available to a successful party in a lawsuit called “taxable costs and disbursements”

-In addition to receiving an award or settlement of damages for such things as pain and suffering, wage loss, out-of-pocket expenses, future care and future loss capacity, there is also a claim available to a successful party in a lawsuit called “taxable costs and disbursements”.
+In addition to receiving an award or settlement of damages for such things as pain and suffering, past wage loss, out-of-pocket expenses, future care and future loss of capacity, there is also a claim available to a successful party in a lawsuit called “taxable costs and disbursements”.

 Another way you may not be entitled to certain costs and disbursements is if ICBC has made a formal Offer to Settle after litigation commences.
 Then, if your case goes to trial and you receive an award from the Court less than the Offer to Settle, ICBC gets their costs and disbursements after the date of the Offer to Settle and you receive your costs and disbursements before the Offer to Settle date.

-There are many other exceptions to the rules on costs and disbursements that are better discussed with your lawyer but the above gives you a general idea of costs and disbursements.
+There are many other exceptions to the rules on costs and disbursements that are better discussed with your lawyer, but the above gives you a general idea of costs and disbursements.